Stanford University

 Stanford University Ranking vs. Harvard Ranking

 Let’s look at a few U.S. News college rankings lists.
-As we mentioned above, the Stanford University ranking in U.S. News is #6 in National Universities.
-Comparatively, Harvard comes in at #3 on that same list.
+As we mentioned above, the Stanford University ranking in U.S. News is #3 in National Universities.
+Comparatively, Harvard also comes in at #3 on that same list.

-As we mentioned before, U.S. News also has Stanford rankings as #13 in Best Undergraduate Teaching and #9 in Best Value Schools.
-Harvard also comes in at #13 in Best Undergraduate Teaching, but lands at #3 in Best Value Schools.
+As we mentioned before, U.S. News also has Stanford rankings as #4 in Best Value Schools.
+Harvard comes in just ahead on the same list at #3.

 So, although Harvard comes in a bit higher numerically in U.S. News college rankings lists, both schools are extremely highly ranked and offer a great education.
 The Stanford University rankings prove Stanford is a top college on par with Harvard.